speechly/react-ui/README.md

 Set the `hint` property to show relevant hints for your audience at the time they are likely to need it.

   >
-  > Use `<TranscriptDrawer/>` to display both transcript _and_ and usage hints.
+  > Use `<TranscriptDrawer/>` to display both transcript *and* usage hints.
 Example phrases make hints: _Try "New arrivals"_.
 You could then anticipate the needs of the user with something like _Try "What brands do you have?"_ *or* _Try "I need t-shirts"_ ...
   >

 ### Usage